 top of page

-You know that moment when you get a bright idea and then actually go through with it?
-This is one of those.
-Right before the 2020 election, Henry and I decided to design and launch The Little Free Food Pantry Project.
-A food rescue, food recovery, and food-sharing experiment that became a neighborhood lifeline.
+You know when when you get an idea and then actually go through with it?
+This was one of those projects.
+6 months into the pandemic, Henry and I decided to launch The Little Free Food Pantry.
+It would be all about neighbors helping neighbors.
+A kiosk to drop off food, and take the food you need.

 Did you have any funding?

 Nope.
 It was a total DIY project.
-I funneled a chunk of my income from my design business into keeping the pantry stocked and, before long, local businesses and organizations jumped in.
+I donated some of my income from my web design business into keeping the pantry stocked and before long, local food pantries found out about what we were doing and offered to help us by giving us food.

 Would you like to see some videos of our little pantry?